 STOP 9: Above the dike and just beyond an inclusion of the Spot Pond Granodiorite (Zsg) near the crest of the hill is an exposure of the Rams Head Porphyry (Zrhp) in the trail, which is easily recognized by its speckled appearance and abundant veins (image below to left).
 Like the Spot Pond Granodiorite, the Rams Head is a pluton.
 For more on how plutons form see: Plutons.
 This unit is porphyritic quartz diorite that intruded the Spot Pond Granodiorite (Zsg).
 Quartz diorite porphyry is a coarse-grained igneous rock in which less than 20% of the light-colored minerals are quartz, less than 10% are alkali feldspar and the rest are plagioclase.
-Diorite tends to also have a higher mafic (dark) mineral content than granites and almost no quartz.
+Diorite tends to also have a higher mafic (dark) mineral content than granites.
 Porphyry is a rock that has minerals with two distinct grain sizes.
 In this case, the large crystals, or phenocrysts, are white plagioclase, while the quartz and alkali feldspar are smaller grains that make up the ground mass between the phenocrysts.
 Chlorite is the dominant mafic mineral, formed by alteration of biotite (black) mica and amphibole.
 Mafic mineral abundance in this unit varies, and the alkali feldspar content can creep above 10%, but rarely and only slightly.
 In the image of the porphyry cut on a saw (below to right), the rectangular white crystals are plagioclase, while the smaller orange-brown areas are the quartz and alkali feldspar ground mass.
 There is a higher percentage of mafic minerals than ground mass.
-The Rams Head has an age of about 596 Ma.
-For more on how ages are determined for rocks see: RockAges.
 Follow the trail to the top of the hill.

 STOP 10: Where the trail takes a bend to the south (right) it temporarily follows the path of a 10 m-wide dolerite dike (d).
-Where the trail crosses the dike (image to right), there is a view of the dike 15-20 m to the north (left) where it forms a small knob, which looks like the back of a whale.
+From where the trail crosses the dike (image to right), there is a view 15-20 m to the west (left) of the dike where it forms a small knob, which looks like the back of a whale.
 As the trail continues past the step, it follows the dike and then bends to the south (right) across outcrops of the Rams Head Porphyry (Zrhp).
 Over the next 200 m, the trail descends benches in the porphyry and crosses over two dikes, the second of which is well exposed in the trail.
 The first dike is thinner and a challenge to see along the trail.

 STOP 11: Just before Middle Road (Mountain Bike Loop), the trail descends across a large E-W trending dolerite dike (d).
-The image to the right is a view south (ahead) approaching the dike before dropping down to the road (no junction number).
+The image to the right is a view south (ahead) approaching the dike before dropping down to the road (there is no junction number here).